Applications closed. A brand new initiative for creators of animation in the North

 The programme is open to writers and animators with an initial idea for a short film under 15 minutes in length.
 You don’t need to have made a film before or even worked in the medium: this course is suitable for artists working in different mediums who want to make the move into writing for animation.

 Ideas must be original to the writer and not an adaptation of third-party existing material.
 We will consider applications from co-writing teams as well as individuals.
-Applicants must be over 18, not in full time education, and be based in the North (
+Applicants must be over 18, not in full time education, and be based in the North (as defined by the BFI).

 Your idea should be distinctive, different, have a strong perspective and potential for a clear plot, character arc, and creative approach.
 Applicants will ideally have a dedication to working as a writer in creative arts.